fanzhanglab/SCRNA-GWAS-Benchmarking/README.md

 Data and Output used for references of format and to rerun our analysis can be found in **data** and **output** directories.

 ## Dependencies:
 - If having problems with dependencies, we'd recommend you look at the original Githubs (listed below) regarding the problem step as those would be most up to date.
-The general dependencies to run our pipeline include data.table, ggplot2, tidyverse...
+The general dependencies to run our pipeline include data.table, ggplot2, tidyverse (R) and python >3.1

 ## Other Resources
 - scDRS Github: https://github.com/martinjzhang/scDRS